nicc777/py-animus-extensions/doc/aws-boto3-s3-bucket-v1.md

 Since the introduction of environments and variables, it will be possible to use one manifest for buckets in different accounts, assuming at least one AWS account per environment.

+The following variables will be set:

+* `:BUCKET_EXISTS`: boolean, with a value of `True` if the bucket exists
+* `:NAME`: string containing the bucket name

 ```shell
 export EXTENSION_NAME="aws-boto3-s3-bucket-v1"